SCSLabISU/xPLNet/README.txt

 DATA ACCESS FORM:

 Please fill out this form that asks for your name, a valid email address and the name of the institution you are affiliated with, to gain access to the data and model weights:

 https://docs.google.com/forms/d/1FggY3gRfDUxH8D4hCH-OHwEIHqa2tSdFXwobvM27Qh4/edit

 Thank you for your interest.
 The download link will be sent to your email once the form is completed.

-Please note: The data available through this link are of images each of shape 64 X 64 X 3.
+Please note: The data available through this link are of images, each of shape 64 X 64 X 3.
 If a higher resolution dataset is required, please address your request to: soumiks@iastate.edu (while cc'ing: sambuddha.ghosal@gmail.com)

 ##################################################################################################